kashw2/My-Brain/Software Engineering/Functional Programming/Concepts/Kinds.md

 Types can be organised into Kinds.
-Kinded Types, often refered to in practice as [Kind Polymorphism](https://docs.scala-lang.org/scala3/reference/other-new-features/kind-polymorphism.html), provide us a way to reason about types with an understanding of their abilities and purpose.
-Recognising Kinded Types as we work with increasingly complex systems give us the ability to group [[Types]] that follow patterns into other [[Types]], an easy and probably practical example could be:
+Kinded Types, often referred to in practice as [Kind Polymorphism](https://docs.scala-lang.org/scala3/reference/other-new-features/kind-polymorphism.html), provide us a way to reason about types with an understanding of their abilities and purpose.
+Recognizing Kinded Types as we work with increasingly complex systems give us the ability to group [[Types]] that follow patterns into other [[Types]], an easy and probably practical example could be:

 ```scala
 case class Animal() {